 Dogs lick to heal themselves

 If your dog is excessively licking a certain part of his body then it could be that he has a wound or injury that he is trying to heal.
-Although it is probably not considered good medical practise today, for centuries armies used dogs as rudimentary nurses, licking wounds clean to keep them free from infection.
+Although it is probably not considered good medical practice today, for centuries armies used dogs as rudimentary nurses, licking wounds clean to keep them free from infection.
 If your dog is persistently licking an area that doesn’t have any visible injury then you should book an appointment to take him to your veterinarian to ensure that there are no underlying medical concerns.

 Rest assured, slobbery kisses from your canine companion are a perfectly normal part of their behavior, as is licking in general.
 Pay attention to when and how he is licking you and you might be able to work out what he is trying to tell you!